2 April 2025

-Welcome to the latest Elders Water Market Update for the week beginning 30 April 2024.
+Welcome to the Elders Water Market Update for the 2024/25 season, for the week beginning 31 March 2025.

 Allocations